Caring For Your MIRTH

 To ensure your MIRTH lasts for years to come, please follow the care instructions listed on your garment's label.
 When in doubt, we recommend hand washing in cold water with pH neutral soap (we like Ecos or Woolite) and air drying.

 Some of our fabrics can be washed in the machine on the delicate or hand wash cycle with cold water.
 When doing this, we recommend flipping your garment inside out and using a mesh bag for garments with more delicate details.
 We discourage using detergents that include bleach, alcohol, and enzymes.
 Never use these ingredients on garments made with cotton/silk as they will disintegrate the fabric.
+Look for soaps that say they are safe for silk or wool.

-Dry cleaning is possible for all of our clothing, except indigo-dyed products.
 For garments printed with indigo, we recommend hand washing alone with a pH neutral soap.
 Slight bleeding may occur with the first few washes.
 Please note that sunlight will fade the dye.
 We believe that fading over time is normal and part of the garment's story.

 Washing Knits